 The internship schedule is intensive.
-You are expected to keep your weekdays until 5:00 p.m. available for internship-related activities.
-You will need to meet with your mentor teacher after school, attend faculty meetings and after school events, and attend university classes.
-You will also need time to plan and prepare lessons, grade papers, etc. Many interns do need to work during the internship year but it is recommended that you work no more than ten hours per week and on the weekends only.
+You are expected to be available for internship-related activities 30 minutes prior to the start of your school’s bell schedule and at least 30 minutes after.
+For example, you might meet with your mentor teacher after school, attend faculty meetings, after school events, and professional development workshops and seminars.
+You will also need time to plan and prepare lessons, grade papers, etc. Many interns do need to work during the internship year, but it is recommended that you work no more than ten hours per week and on the weekends only.
 If a heavier work schedule appears necessary for you, talk it over with your team coordinator.

 How much does the internship year cost?

 Information about the tuition and fees for the internship year can be found on the financial aid website at http://www.finaid.msu.edu/.
 You can use the Cost Calculator to compute your estimated tuition and fees.
 For “Your Level,” select teacher certification intern.
 For “How many credits?” (one semester), enter 12.
 The calculator will return the cost per semester, so you will need to double this to estimate the total tuition and fees for the internship year.

 What kinds of financial support are available for the internship year?